sematext/docs/docs/integration/alerts-microsoft-teams-integration.md

 ## In Microsoft Teams

-**1.** Create a [Microsoft Teams account](https://www.microsoft.com/en-us/microsoft-365/microsoft-teams/group-chat-software) if you don't have one already and create a new team and channel that will be used to receive notifications from Sematext.
+**1.** Create a new team and channel that will be used to receive notifications from Sematext.

 To receive incoming notifications from Sematext add and configure a new integration in Microsoft Teams: